 With that said, informal education refers to education which is not undertaken during class hours.
 It is not planned and does not follow any learning methods.
 It can be easily learned by observing people in the marketplace, in a hotel or at home.

-Unlike formal education, informal teaching has not got any particular schedule.
+Unlike the previous type of education, informal teaching has not got any particular schedule.
 It is based on the experiences of an individual.

 Informal Education Examples:

 - Learning of the mother tongue by an individual

 - Children taught some basic things from their parents.